 Your Birth Venue

-If it is important to you to have your baby at a particular hospital, birth center, or home, you need to work with a care provider who can attend your birth at that venue.
+If it is important to you to have your baby at a particular hospital, birth center, or at home, you need to work with a care provider who can attend your birth at that venue.
 I encourage you to explore some options as to where you want to have the birth of your baby.
 If you are open to it, check out your choices to have a home birth or visit a birth center.
 Keep an open mind and visit several places before making a decision.
 It is easy to have preconceived notions that can be wrong about what a particular hospital or birth center will be like.

 The Importance of Your Care Provider

 Choosing your care provider is more nuanced than having a midwife for a home birth or an OB/GYN for a birth at a hospital.
 There is a pretty strong argument that midwife-led care is more of a holistic approach and is more patient-focused.
-Stereotypically, this may be true, but there are some amazing OB/GYNs out there.
+Stereotypically, this may be true, but there are amazing OB/GYNs.
 The only way to tell whether a particular person is a right fit for the pregnancy and birth you want is to ask questions and shop around.
 Ultimately, who your care provider is will significantly impact your experience and how your baby enters the world.

 Your Role in Prenatal Care

-Frequency of appointments
+Frequency of Appointments

-The Length of Appointments
+Length of Appointments

 The average length of an appointment varies significantly based on your care provider.
 Typically, with an OBGYN, your first appointment is the longest and can be up to an hour.
 After that, appointments are only about 15 minutes.
-That means you are spending only about 4 hours and 15 minutes with your doctor leading up to your birth.
+That means you spend only about 4 hours and 15 minutes with your doctor leading up to your birth.
 Different care settings may have longer appointment times.
 Birth centers or independent midwives tend to allocate more time available for each appointment.
 You may also have the opportunity for group appointments or a centering pregnancy model for appointments, usually around 60-90 minutes.
-While these appointments are longer, you are sharing the time with other expecting mothers.
+While these appointments are longer, you share the time with other expecting mothers.

 Checking on Your Baby

 This is done by listening to the baby’s heartbeat.
-The heartbeat can be heard in several ways, from doing an ultrasound, using a Doppler to detect the heartbeat with soundwaves, or using a simple stethoscope.
+The heartbeat can be heard in several ways, from doing an ultrasound, using a Doppler to detect the heartbeat with sound waves, or using a simple stethoscope.

 Measuring Your Belly

-Your Baby’s Position
+Determining Your Baby’s Position

-As you get closer to your due date, your doctor or midwife will palpitate your belly or use a doppler or ultrasound to determine your baby’s position.
+As you get closer to your due date, your doctor or midwife will palpitate your belly or use a Doppler or ultrasound to determine your baby’s position.
 The main reason that your baby’s position is important is that most providers do not have experience in vaginal breech birth.
 The majority of breech babies in the United States are born via cesarean.

 Know What to Expect Next Time